B'nai Israel Synagogue (Baltimore)

-B'nai Israel Synagogue is a Modern Orthodox synagogue located in the historic Jonestown neighborhood, near downtown and the Inner Harbor of Baltimore, Maryland, in the United States.
+B'nai Israel Synagogue is a Modern Orthodox synagogue located in the historic Jonestown neighborhood, near downtown and the Inner Harbor of Baltimore, Maryland, United States.
 The synagogue is one of the oldest synagogue buildings in the United States.

 The spiritual leader of B'nai Israel Synagogue is Rabbi Etan Mintz.

 The synagogue building was listed as a Baltimore City Landmark in 1977; and was listed on the National Register of Historic Places in 1978.